zackdraws/zackdraws.github.io/README.md

 1.1.2 Hosting your code - Make a github account -
     - the code need to be hosted.
 Github is one of the most common and also has Github Desktop which makes this easier to set up. https://github.com/signup
     - once you make a website you can host the site on github through a public or private repository.
-## What is Git?
+## Git
-Git is how your computer gets the folder directory repository from the source and it is also how your computer pulls changes, commits changes and pushes those changes to the site server.
+Use git to get the folder directory repository from the source and it is also how your computer pulls changes, commits changes and pushes those changes to the site server.
 ## Git Clone or Fork
 ### 1.2.1- Clone -
 git clone http://github.com/zackdraws/zackdraws.github.io.git